risebox/risebox-brain/README.md

 5. Install temperature probe DS18B20

-This is now part of install_dependencies.sh script
+This is now part of install-dependencies.sh script

 Check with __dmesg__ et that loading is correct